 Is freedom camping legal?

-In the right places, freedom camping is still legal.
+In the right places, (freedom) camping is legal.
 But it is important you understand where you can free camp.
 When on the road use the free Spaceships camping app (for Android and Apple), so you know exactly where you can and can't camp for free.

 We recommend using as many of the many great camping ground options available as much as you can.
 They are often in great locations and provide all the services and facilities you need.
 Prices for these campsites range from $0 (free) to $15-$20 per night.
 There are so many free or budget campsites throughout New Zealand.
 You'll love it here.

 Where can I camp?